A Boy and His Dog: Film adaptation

 The 1975 science fiction film directed by L.Q.
-Jones was controversial for alleged misogyny; the script included lines that were not in Ellison's original stories and that authors such as Joanna Russ found to be objectionable.
+Jones was controversial for alleged misogyny.
+The script included lines that were not in Ellison's original stories and that authors such as Joanna Russ found to be objectionable.
 The film's final line is from Blood: "Well, I'd say she certainly had marvelous judgement, Albert, if not particularly good taste."
 Ellison disavowed this addition as a "moronic, hateful chauvinist last line, which I despise."

-Ellison did, however, accept that the ending remained popular with fans, saying: "I would have kept the original last line from the original story, which I think is much more human and beguiling than the sort of punchline that L.Q.
+Ellison accepted that the ending remained popular with fans, saying: "I would have kept the original last line from the original story, which I think is much more human and beguiling than the sort of punchline that L.Q.
 Jones used.
 But L.Q. knew what he was doing in terms of the market, I suppose."

-On the other hand, Harlan also loved the movie (as stated in an interview conversation with L.Q.
-Jones on the Shout Factory Blu Ray); after Jones screened it to him, he said it was exactly what the story was supposed to be on screen.
+Harlan loved the movie, as stated in an interview conversation with L.Q.
+Jones on the Shout Factory Blu Ray.
+After Jones screened it to him, he said it was exactly what the story was supposed to be on screen.
 It was a few days after he brought up his problems, mostly concerning the way Blood talked about the girl during the locker room scene when they first meet.

 Run, Spot, Run

 Plot

-Although Blood is now back on his feet and travelling west, the pair's situation deteriorates as the guilt-ridden Vic begins having hallucinations of a ghostly Quilla June, which Blood also experiences through their telepathic link.
-Due to his preoccupation, Vic stumbles into an encounter with a roving gang of child soldiers and slaves led by the adult "Fellini", and badly breaks his ankle while attempting to escape.
-At Blood's suggestion, Vic climbs into a hollow tree stump to hide, and Blood covers him with leaves and dirt before going to hide himself.
+An almost catatonic Vic and a guilt-ridden Blood continue traveling west, with Vic having hallucinations of a ghostly Quilla June, which Blood shares through their telepathic link.
+Not daring to bring up the matter of food to Vic, Blood eats a poisonous lizard which along with the hallucinations causes him physical harm.
+They stumble into an encounter with a roving gang of child slaves led by the adult "Fellini", and Vic badly breaks his ankle while attempting to escape.

+At Blood's suggestion, Vic climbs into a hollow tree stump to hide.
+Blood covers him with leaves and dirt before going to hide himself.
 Hours later, with the gang gone, Blood returns to find the stump surrounded by giant spiders.
-Driving them off, Blood finds Vic in a hopeless, almost catatonic state, and despite Blood's appeals, Vic allows himself to be cocooned by one of the spiders.
-Blood runs off as the spider finishes and begins to look for new prey, and he continues west, now haunted by the ghost of Vic rather than Quilla June.
+Driving them off, Blood finds Vic in a hopeless, unresponsive state, and despite Blood's appeals, Vic allows himself to be cocooned by one of the spiders.
+Blood runs off as the spider finishes and begins to look for new prey.
+He continues west, now haunted by the ghost of Vic rather than Quilla June.